zendeskgarden/react-components/packages/tables/README.md

 import '@zendeskgarden/react-tables/dist/styles.css';

 import { ThemeProvider } from '@zendeskgarden/react-theming';
+import {
+  Table,
+  Caption,
+  Head,
+  HeaderRow,
+  HeaderCell,
+  Body,
+  Row,
+  Cell
-import { Table, Caption, Head, Body, Row, HeaderCell, Cell } from '@zendeskgarden/react-tables';
+} from '@zendeskgarden/react-tables';

 /**
  * Place a `ThemeProvider` at the root of your React application